QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Workflow execution
   - The containerized cells can run without any modifications.

-#### During first use
+### During first use
+The following should be done during
 - Data
   - Make data fair.
 - Scenarios
-  - Make sure the virtual lab can be used on multiple scenarios.
+  - Make sure and describe how the virtual lab can be used on multiple scenarios.
 - Versioning
   - Give each containerized cell a persistent identifier and version number <span style="color:green">(This is currently not a feature in NaaVRE.
 But might become possible in the future.
 Added to [potential ToDos](#potential-todos-for-lifewatch-vlic))</span>
 - Documentation